-There are several methods to do this, but following further testing and advice from our Technical Advisory Panel for Consumer Prices (APCP-T), the method chosen is the same approach used in the 2014 article.
+There are several methods to do this, but following further testing and advice from our Technical Advisory Panel for Consumer Prices (APCP-T), the method chosen is the same approach used in a previous version of this work published in 2014.
 For this method, we divide reported total CPIH expenditure on each of the 87 COICOP classes among the households we observe in the LCF, in proportion to their expenditure share on that class-level category.
 These expenditure shares are calculated using weighted household spending from the LCF, which ensures that the total expenditure is representative of the population rather than just the LCF sample:

 For instance, if an observed household accounts for 0.05% of total purchases of bread and cereal products in the LCF, it is allocated the same fraction of the CPIH expenditure total on bread and cereal.
 This requires an important assumption: that where there are differences between the LCF and CPIH-consistent expenditure totals for a given COICOP, these differences arise because all households over- or under-report their expenditure by the same proportion.

 While this approach was deemed the most suitable during testing, there are still a number of issues that are caused by applying this methodology.
 For example, where the expenditure weight within the CPIH is based on data other than the LCF data, the differences between the CPIH-consistent and LCF expenditure totals can be extremely large.
 There are also some instances where the coverage of the LCF data is low and therefore a large amount of CPIH expenditure is allocated to a small number of households for a particular class.
-For example, medical and paramedic services are a COICOP class where just 73 households reported spending over the full 13 years of available data.
+For example, medical and paramedic services are a COICOP class where a very small number of households reported spending over the full dataset.